Treasury revises JobKeeper to $70 billion

 The most common error was reporting the amount of assistance they expected to receive rather than the number of employees expected to be eligible.

-For example, instead of writing one eligible employee businesses wrote 1500 – the amount received each fortnight through the program.
+For example, instead of writing one eligible employee businesses wrote 1500 – the amount of dollars received each fortnight through the program.

-Treasury officials provided evidence to a Senate inquiry into the government’s coronavirus response on Thursday, saying $8.1 billion had been paid out through the program.
+ATO second commissioner Jeremy Hirschhorn said the incorrect numbers were only used for early estimates by businesses and not the final payouts.

+Employers were then contacted by the tax office to provide names and other details for each employee they wanted to receive JobKeeper.

 The $1500 fortnightly payments began flowing to employers earlier this month and are legislated until the end of September.